Information for Contraceptive Vaginal Ring

 S Severe leg pain (calf or thigh)

-ALTERNATIVES: You have received written information about the other methods of birth control.
+ALTERNATIVES: You have received written or verbal information about the other methods of birth control.
 For situations of suspected contraception failure, emergency contraception is available and offers a second chance to reduce the risk of unintended pregnancy.

 DECISION TO STOP USING: You may stop using the vaginal ring at any time.
 A woman is most likely to become pregnant if she or her partner does not use a method of birth control.